KIT-CMS/CROWN/docs/sphinx_source/friend_trees.rst

 FriendTrees with multiple input friend trees
 --------------------------------------------

 Starting from version 0.3 of CROWN, it is also possible to use multiple input friend trees.
 A typical usecase for this feature is the evaluation of Classifiers, and storing the output of the classifier in the friend tree.
-This way, the classifier can utilizte quantities from both the main ntuple, and from additional friend trees.
+This way, the classifier can utilize quantities from both the main ntuple, and from additional friend trees.
 The interface for configuring such a FriendTree executable is similar to the regular FriendTree configuration, with the following differences:

 * The information for all input files has to be provided.
 This means that the ``DQUANTITIESMAP`` has to be extended.
 It is possible to
     1. provide a single json file, that contains the input information for all input files (the crown ntuple + all additional files)